-Many personal auto insurance companies consider your credit information when determining how much premium to charge for your insurance.
-So if you are calling around for new insurance, keep in mind that many insurers are looking at your credit history.
-I hope that we will be able to let you know why and how they do this.
+Many car insurance companies consider your credit information when determining your car insurance rates.
+So if you are going to compare car insurance companies to find the most affordable rate, keep in mind that many insurers are looking at your credit history.

 The reason that some insurance companies use credit information is because there is a direct correlation between consumer's credit history behaviors and expected claims that may occur.
 Therefore, they feel that people with better credit behavior are less likely to have severe insurance losses.

 The companies that do use credit scoring will still use other factors in determining your premium.
 They will also use your age, driving history, type of vehicle, where you live in determining how much you should pay for your insurance.
 Therefore, if you have not established a credit history yet, the companies that use credit history may not be best for you.
 They may not allow you to be eligible for certain discounts, which could result in higher premiums.